 For years, a select few were treated to tours of the now spooky looking interior, but it's become increasingly difficult to access the structure.
 It's also become increasing unlikely that the building will be re-occupied.

 Various revitalization efforts of the Ontario government buildings around Queens Park never included the Whitney Block Tower for the same reason that it was abandoned in the first place: the building just doesn't meet fire code regulations.

 With only one stairway, the building would be an absolute nightmare to navigate in the event of an evacuation.

 It was occupied by government staff and MPPs until 1968 when it was finally deemed a fire hazard.
 In the almost 35 years it was open, the tower was noteworthy for the presence of a basement bowling alley, hand-cranked elevator, and animal pens on the 6th floor, where provincial veterinary services were located.

 For all the intrigue and amenities, it was also notorious for being unbearably hot in the summer.
 Rumour has it that huge quantities of ice were brought to the top of the building in an effort to cool it down on the hottest of days, but the only way to achieve air flow was to open office windows.

-It's a minor architectural tragedy that the building has been shelled out, but unlike Tower Automotive, which is being retrofitted for a new life as the home of MOCA, the work required to make the Whitney Block Tower a hospitable modern building is just too extensive to justify for the Ontario government.
+It's a minor architectural tragedy that the building has been shelled out, but unlike Tower Automotive, which was retrofitted for a new life as the home of MOCA, the work required to make the Whitney Block Tower a hospitable modern building was for a long time deemed too extensive to justify for the Ontario government.

-That said, the government has invested in keeping the exterior of the building in good shape.
-In recent years, investments have been made to replace windows and repair the facade.
+Over the years, the government invested in keeping the exterior of the building in good shape including replacing windows and repairing the facade.

 Join the conversation Load comments